 You can also submit documents to One Stop Student Services in person, or by mail to:

 Office of Financial Aid and Scholarships

 When sending your documentation, please remember:

 - Clearly identify that your information is being sent in reference to your verification.

 - Send all documents at the same time.

-You do not have a choice.
 Your participation is mandatory.
 Your signature on the FAFSA signifies your agreement to provide proof of your application information.
 You will not be eligible for federal, state, or some institutional funds until the verification process is complete.